the-awwwesomes/css-magic/README.md

 #### **Disclaimer** :loudspeaker:
+Before you start, please spend this 5 boring minutes on reading our instruction :coffee:

 These snippets of code are our small experiment, so be prepared that some things may not be supported on your browser.
 Nevertheless, have fun! :D
 You can always check [Can I Use](http://caniuse.com) website.